danielriosgarza/MAMBO/README.md

     bte.single_MCMC_run(numpy.random.random_integers(0, len(metabs), models, initial_environment, metabs, relative_abundance, evolution_of_exchange_reactions , i)

+### Dependencies

-### list of dependencies with the versions that were used for the data described on the manuscript:
+List of dependencies with the versions that were used for the data described on the manuscript:

 - COBRApy (v.
 0.4.1)
 - Numpy (v.
 1.11.0)